-(There is flow diagram in Appendix B that illustrates this section)
+(There is flow diagram in Appendix B that illustrates this section), supporting documents can be found in North Star Academy Trusts 'Child on Child Sexual Harm and Harassment Procedures'.

 All staff should recognise that children are capable of abusing other peers (including online).
 Issues of learners hurting other learners have traditionally been dealt with under processes outlined in settings' behaviour policies.
 It is important that child on child harm should be considered as a safeguarding issue.